A Dynamic Installation

 Eight unique animation sequences, and seven custom transitions were created – including an introduction sequence that creates a visual of scanning and mapping the apartment windows before the show starts.
 The entire show runs for about three minutes from start to finish and loops continuously.

-This installation is currently looking for a temporary installation placement for the next 6-to-12 months.
-You can download a one-pager with more information about the installation and it’s requirements.
+This installation is currently available for placement at weekly, monthly, and longer-term timeframes.
+You can download a one-pager with more information about the installation, it’s customizations and requirements.

 This installation is possible thanks to the generous support of the following people: